CS639-Data-Management-for-Data-Science/s25/p3/README.md

 ## :floppy_disk: Writing code in `p3.ipynb`

-1. Inside your notebook, use the appropriate `bash` command to download ```data.zip```.
+1. Inside your notebook, use the appropriate `bash` command to download the ```data``` folder.
-2. Write the appropriate `bash` command (in the same notebook) to unzip the zip file.
-3. **Make the connection to Elastisearch using the [python elasticsearch-client](https://www.elastic.co/guide/en/elasticsearch/client/python-api/current/index.html)** with your username (usually elastic) and password OR API key as demonstrated in the lecture.
+2. **Make the connection to Elastisearch using the [python elasticsearch-client](https://www.elastic.co/guide/en/elasticsearch/client/python-api/current/index.html)** with your username (usually elastic) and password OR API key as demonstrated in the lecture.

 :warning: **Requirements (applies to all subsequent questions)**: